aganm/yarnspin/docs/programmer.md

 ## 5. The app_proc function

-The app_proc function handles the main loop of the engine.
-You main find the app_proc function in the file `yarnspin.c` between approximately line 200 to line 600.
+The app_proc function handles the game part of the engine.
+You may find the app_proc function in the file `yarnspin.c` between approximately line 200 to line 600.

 Begin of app_proc function: